sutoiku/puffin/meetup/README.md

 PuffinDB will organize some activites, but participants will be free to spend their free time as they wish.
 This is **not** a bro party.

 Good meals in Michelin starred restaurants will be served though.

+## Credits
+Many thanks to our dear friend [Mila Dragojevic](https://new.sewanee.edu/programs-of-study/politics/faculty-staff/mila-dragojevic/) for having recommended to meetup's location.